soso-song/sosocoin/README.md

 The source of the frontend is located in `/react-frontend` once you finished the change, run `npm run build` in the same directory, this will output two folders under flask's src folder: `/src/static` and `/src/templates`

-You might want to include the following commands inside Dockerfile
+You might want to uncomment the following lines inside Dockerfile

 ```
 RUN npm install @mui/material @emotion/react @emotion/styled